wp-plugins/robo-gallery/readme.txt

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

 = Where specify description of the gallery images? =